Skip to Main Content

 To ask ERIC to search for records which have either of these terms in the subject/descriptor field:

-2. Click the "Add" button towards the top to add the terms to the search box, with the word OR in between.
+2. Click the "Add to search" button towards the top to add the terms to a search box, with the word OR in between.

-You'll see the terms show up at the search box at the top of the screen, like this:
+You'll see the terms show up in a new search box added to our previous search at the top of the screen, like this:

 The results of this search seem much more on-target.

-NOTE: You can use this powerful technique in PsycINFO, too, which also has a Thesaurus.
+NOTE: You can use this powerful technique in APA PsycINFO, too, which also has a Subjects feature.

 Place limits on your search...when necessary